 Common Name: Bulbous Buttercup

-Ranunculus bulbosus is a Perennial up to 0.30 metres tall.
+Ranunculus bulbosus is a perennial plant that can grow up to 0.30 metres tall.

 All parts of the plant are poisonous, the toxins can be destroyed by heat or by drying[